 In Alta, WY, biking is a year round sport –and fat bikers enjoy access to our 15 km of groomed Nordic track and 2 new miles of singletrack trails.
-Grand Targhee Resort is the first ski resort in the United States to embrace and endorse fat bikes aka snow biking on our nordic trail system.
-Bikers who purchase a Nordic Day Ticket or a Nordic Season Pass will have access to ride on the Grand Targhee Resort Nordic Trail System.
+Grand Targhee Resort is the first ski resort in the United States to embrace and endorse winter fat bikes on our Nordic trail system.
+Fat bikers who purchase a Nordic Day Ticket or a Nordic Season Pass will have access to ride on the Grand Targhee Resort Nordic Trail System.
 Please visit the Activity Center to purchase your ticket or season pass.

 Snow Bike Rules of the Trail

 - Bikes – should yield right away at all intersections

 - Snow bike lane – ride too left of classic track/ yield to all skiers.
 Stay to right side of trail around corners and for oncoming skiers

 - Snow bike riders – should let track set–up until 10:00am on morning in which the track is groomed

 - Ride Rick’s Basin and Quakie loops counterclockwise only(best direction for hills)

 - Trails – Do not ride in soft conditions.
 Hard packed conditions on trails with 2”new snow is ok, more than 2” (you can’t climb or descend very well).
 In a snow cycle 12” or more with freshly groomed trails can be too soft.
 If you leave a rut, it’s too soft

 - Snow bikes only on trails, tires must be 3.7” or bigger